 The combination of great knowledge and strong faith makes a rich spirit.
 The word “riches” is the word from which we get the word thesaurus.
-We live in a day of tolerance and vacillation.
-We are so pliable that we view someone who holds convictions as abnormal.
+We live in a day of tolerance and uncertainty.
+We are so pliable that we view someone with solid convictions as abnormal.

-The word “understanding” means acuteness of comprehension or penetrating intelligence before decision and action.
-This is reflective and productive thought.
 “Understanding” is the basis for recovering from instability.
+“Understanding” means acuteness of comprehension or penetrating intelligence before decision and action.
+This comprehension is reflective and productive thought.

-Confidence comes from an acute comprehension of the divine truth of God.
+Confidence comes from an acute comprehension of God’s divine truth.

-If a believer understands the underlying principles of the Word, he or she can apply truth to their situation.
-If not, they wobble throughout their Christian life.
+If a believer understands the underlying principles of the Word, he can apply truth to his situation.
+If not, he wobbles throughout his Christian life.
 Truth stabilizes the Christian life.
 If we live by our emotional bootstraps, we will become vulnerable to every wind of doctrine that comes down the pike.
 If we live by truth, we will recover from instability.
 We hold a frame of reference whereby we can categorize any challenge to truth and measure it against the Word of God.
 Having done that, we can correctly assess the proper practical course of action.